dejanbatanjac/dejanbatanjac.github.io/_posts/2019-09-04-The heatmap.md

 ![IMG](/images/heatmap1.png)

-I used resenet18 model to create one.
+I used ResNet18 model to create one.
 Also I needed to provide the input image to detect the heatmap for:

     url = "https://raw.githubusercontent.com/dejanbatanjac/pytorch-learning-101/master/h.jpg"

-To analyse our resent18 model we would need to get layer input and output size information for the whole model.
+To analyze our ResNet18 model we would need to get layer input and output size information for the whole model.
 I did some of that in [this demo](https://gist.github.com/dejanbatanjac/61329992b21fa0e8e02a1d8a5c38079d).

 Before the last fc layer we have the average pooling layer with the input size of: